Weichi910622/Color-Recognition/README.md

 ## Circuit Design

 **Main Components:**
-- Photoresistors with color filters (Red, Green, Blue)
+- Photoresistors with red, green, and blue filters
-- Resistors (for voltage division)
+- Voltage divider resistors
-- Status LED
+- Illumination LED (acts as active light source for reflection)
-- PL2302 USB-to-Serial Converter
+- PL2302 USB to UART module

+**Sensing Design:**
+- An LED provides active lighting and shines on the surface of the object being measured.
+- The reflected light passes through a colored filter (glass or film) and reaches the corresponding photoresistor (R/G/B).
+- Each photoresistor detects the reflected light intensity and converts it to an analog voltage.
+- The voltage is divided and sent to the microcontroller’s ADC for digital conversion.

 <img src="https://github.com/user-attachments/assets/ab2914f6-f724-44c2-b110-3a1aacdc9ba8" width="500"/>